Background

 About watershed security

-- The relationship between the provincial government and Indigenous peoples, particularly First Nations, is distinct from the government’s relationship with local governments and stakeholders and creates different legal obligations.
+- The relationship between the Provincial government and Indigenous Peoples, particularly First Nations, is distinct from the government’s relationship with local governments and stakeholders and creates different legal obligations.

 The Watershed Security Strategy will identify a role for everyone to contribute to the care of our watersheds.